-- 2.56 We are an ombudsman provided for, and funded by, the public.
-We therefore need to ensure that we maintain a balance in our work between supporting those who complain to us to get a remedy for the injustice they have experienced, while ensuring we use our resources to focus on those where we can achieve the most impact and support those who need our help the most. - 2.57 This means that in some circumstances we will take the decision to not consider a case where someone tells us that the injustice they have experienced has not had a significant or lasting impact on them, or the person they are representing.
-The process below sets out how we consider this. - 2.58 Cases will usually be triaged in our early consideration team (ECT).
+- 2.77We are an ombudsman provided for, and funded by, the public.
+We need to ensure that we maintain a balance between supporting those who complain to us to get a remedy for the injustice they have experienced, while ensuring we use our resources to achieve the most impact. - 2.78We triage cases using our Public Value Model.
+This is a scored test covering four distinct criteria that help us decide what cases we should consider.
+We recognise every complaint is important, and when we can consider every case, we will.
+Where the demand for our service is higher than our capacity though, we may decide to consider fewer cases. - 2.79This means that in some circumstances we will only consider cases at the higher end of our severity of injustice scale, or where we can see our involvement will have a wider public impact.
+The process below sets out how we consider this. - 2.80Cases will usually be triaged in our early consideration team (EC).
 If a case relates to a particular speciality, or is more complicated to consider for another reason, it can be transferred to another caseworker team.